First Year Academics: General Institute Requirements (GIRS)

 Depending on your background and AP or transfer credit, during your first semester you'll most likely take 3 subjects in the Science Core—Biology, Calculus, Chemistry, or Physics—as well as an appropriate Humanities, Arts, and Social Sciences (HASS) subject.
 These subjects, all part of the GIRs, serve as your entrée into any major department.

-View the Core Blitz Video: Prof. Hazel Sive Presentation
+View the Biology GIR Video: Prof. Hazel Sive

 In order to fulfill the Calculus GIR, you'll need to take two of the introductory 12-unit subjects listed below.